flutter/website/src/docs/development/ui/advanced/focus.md

 The `FocusNode` and [`FocusScopeNode`][] objects implement the mechanics of the focus system.
 They are long-lived objects (longer than widgets, similar to render objects) that hold the focus state and attributes so that they are persistent between builds of the widget tree.
-Together, they are what form the focus tree data structure.
+Together, they form the focus tree data structure.

 They were originally intended to be developer-facing objects used to control